dev-dwarf/dev-dwarf.github.io/src/index.md

 ---
 ## Brief
 I'm Logan Forman, a programmer and mathemetician from New Mexico.
 I've been playing games as long as I can remember and programming them since I was 11.
-Later on I broadend my horizons and picked up more general programming and math skills.
+Later on I broadened my horizons and picked up more general programming and math skills.
 Since graduating from NMT I've been working in New Mexico's Aerospace Industry.

 I love observing the emergent consequences of complex programs; Seeing how systems react when pushed on in unintended ways.